Jobenland/XRD-Converter/README.md

 NEW -> use `pip install -r requirements.txt`

-This program generates graphs from a given CSV file and allows the user to generate a User friendly graph
+This program takes a folder of raw .out xrd files and removes the header, generates a csv, and adds all xrd files to an xlsx worksheet

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+put all .out files in a folder to reference in the program

 ### Prerequisites